-Ascorbic acid, also known as Vitamin C, is an antioxidant that plays an important role in the body.
-It not only protects the body’s cells from damage, but it is also needed to maintain the health of skin, teeth, bone, cartilage, and blood vessels.
-Some studies have shown that it also helps improve brain function in people with cognitive impairments such as Alzheimer’s disease and dementia.
-Without the proper amount of ascorbic acid needed from their diet.
-Others may require supplementation.
-Without the proper amount of vitamin C, people are at risk for cardiovascular illness, compromised immune systems, premature aging, increased stress response, and low energy.
+Ascorbic acid, also known as vitamin C, is an antioxidant that plays an important role in the body: it protects the body’s cells from damage.
+It is also necessary to maintain the health of skin, teeth, bone, cartilage, and blood vessels.
+Studies have shown that it may help brain function in people with cognitive impairments such as Alzheimer’s disease and dementia.
+Without the proper amount of ascorbic acid, people are at risk for cardiovascular illness, compromised immune systems, premature aging, increased stress response, and low energy.
 Ascorbic acid is found in foods such as citrus fruits, kiwi, broccoli, tomatoes, leafy vegetables, potatoes, brussels sprouts, raw bell peppers, and strawberries.
 Most people get sufficient ascorbic acid through their diet.
 Others may not be able to absorb enough through diet or ingestible supplements.
 In these cases, injections may be prescribed.

 - – Heartburn